-This creamy zucchini soup is light, fresh and so good I could eat it every day!
+This creamy zucchini soup is light and fresh.
 It’s a great soup for summer when zucchini is plentiful and cheap.
 The ingredients are simple; it’s made with zucchini, onion, garlic and herbs.
 It comes together in less than an hour and it’s as easy as it is good.

 This site contains affiliate links to products.
 As an Amazon Associate I earn from qualifying purchases.

-- Olive oil – Extra virgin or light work well, or use your favorite oil that’s suitable for sautéing.
+- Olive oil – Extra virgin or light oil work well.
+Use your favorite oil that’s suitable for sautéing.

 - Vegetables – Zucchini is the main ingredient but onions and garlic add flavor without overtaking the zucchini.